 Tip: Make sure you stock up with plenty of spare batteries for your boombox or radio.
 Keep the radio on to listen for any breaking news on the power outage or blackout, especially if it’s weather-related.

 Dance or Exercise

-Tip: Make sure you have plenty of spare batteries for your boombox or radio, or even for a spare flashlight.
+Tip: Make sure you have a spare flashlight.

-If you love to knit, sew, quilt, or croquet, you can take out your supplies and create a design.
-This would be a good time to let your kids to color in their coloring books and make beautiful pictures.
+If you love to knit, sew, quilt, or crochet, you can take out your supplies and create a design.
+This would be a good time to let your kids color in their coloring books and make beautiful pictures.
 Get out some construction paper and scissors to make homemade cards and other art projects.
-How about scrapbooking or make a collage?
-There are many of art projects you can do, since these are examples the whole family can do together.
+How about scrapbooking or making a collage?
+There are many art projects you can do since these are examples the whole family can do together.

 Tip: Make sure you have an inventory of arts and craft supplies for the whole family in a closet.

 If you’re behind on chores, inside or outside the house, depending on the seasonal weather, you can choose to get caught up with your chores.
 For outside the house, you can plant a garden and do some pruning of weeds, rake the leaves, shovel snow, mow the yard, and any other chores.
 Indoors, you can clean house, wash dishes or load dishwasher, scrub the floors, make the bed, do laundry, dust, recycle plastic, glass and metal, take out the garbage, and so on.
 Of course, your kids might moan and groan.
 But the sooner you get it over with, the sooner you can get it done and out of the way.